Try Betterteam

 Women Who Code vs. Women in Technology (WiT):

-Women Who Code vs. Where Women Work:
+Women Who Code vs. Fairygodboss:

 Women Who Code vs. Tradeswomen Australia: